13479776/statTarget/README.md

 trol based signal correction and integration of metabolomic data from multiple analytical batches (Dunn WB., et al. 2011; Luan H., et al. 2015).

-statTarget - Shift Correction (Figure 1) provide QC-RLSC algorithm that t the QC data, and each metabolites in the true sample will be normalized to the QC sample.
+statTarget - Shift Correction provide QC-RLSC algorithm that t the QC data, and each metabolites in the true sample will be normalized to the QC sample.
 Additonally, LOESS based generalised cross-validation (GCV) would be automatically applied to avoid overtting of the observed data, when the QCspan was set at 0.